Article by: Rick Holland, VP Strategy at Digital Shadows

-For lower-level criminals, the expenses associated with criminal activities will get even lower.
-SSNs are already cheap; on one AVC (Automated Vending Cart) site, there are over 3.4 million SSNs for sale at only $1.
+For lower level criminals, the expenses associated with criminal activities will get even lower.
+SSNs are already cheap; on one AVC (Automated Vending Cart) site (shown in Figure 3), there are over 3.4 million SSNs for sale at only $1.
 This includes full names, addresses, and – for a large number of accounts – dates of birth.
 In California alone, there were 334,000 SSNs for sale.

 With tens (and potentially hundreds) of millions more SSNs potentially entering the market, the opportunities for criminals to commit fraud will increase and the price will decrease even more.

-So far, I’ve focused heavily on SSNs – but credit card information was also accessed in the breach.
-While this number is hundreds of thousands (209,000), it is unlikely to have a significant impact on an already burgeoning black market for credit card information.
+So far, I’ve focused heavily on SSNs – but credit card information was also accessed.
+However, in the breach, while this number is hundreds of thousands (209,000), it is unlikely to have a significant impact on an already burgeoning black market for card credit information.